 Omega-3 fatty acids are one of the most important nutrients your body needs.
 They are a healthy kind of fat called polyunsaturated fats.
 Two of the most crucial Omega-3s are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).

-Your body doesn’t create any Omega-3s on its own, but they are incredibly important for your health, playing a role in cardiovascular function, cognitive health, and immune function.
+Your body doesn’t create any Omega-3s on its own, but they are incredibly important for your health, working to support overall cardiovascular function, cognitive health, and immune function.

 In fact, about 15% of heart-related deaths in the US can be attributed to low EPA and DHA intake, making these fatty acids critically important for supporting your health, especially for older adults.
-They can support balanced cholesterol and help you maintain the health of your heart for vitality in the long run.
+They can maintain cholesterol levels already within the healthy range and help you maintain the health of your heart for vitality in the long run.

-You can find Omega-3s mostly in fatty fish and fish oil, but also in certain types of algae and algae-based supplements like ours here at iwi.
-Our EPA supplement is sourced from algae and is clinically proven to help your body 50% more Omega-3s than conventional fish or krill oil.
+You can find Omega-3s mostly in fatty fish and fish oil, but also in certain types of algae and algae-based supplements like ours here at iwi life.
+Our EPA supplement is sourced from algae and is clinically proven to help your body 1.7X more Omega-3s than conventional fish or krill oil.

 Vitamin D, specifically D3, is another critical vitamin to take for your health.
 For starters, Vitamin D is an important fat-soluble vitamin that helps your body absorb calcium and phosphorus.
 Without D3, your body wouldn’t be able to get all the calcium it needs, even if you’re eating a good amount of it.